President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 Parole in Place is a discretionary relief mechanism extended by the U.S. Citizenship and Immigration Services (USCIS) to undocumented individuals with close family ties to U.S. military members or veterans.
 This relief permits these individuals to remain in the United States without the looming threat of deportation and to apply for a green card without needing to leave the country.
 Under President Biden’s new directive, this policy’s scope now includes spouses of U.S. citizens, thus allowing them to stay in the United States while they work on adjusting their immigration status.

-Advantages For Spouses Of U.S. Citizens
+Advantages For Spouses of U.S. Citizens

 The extension of Biden’s Parole in Place to spouses of U.S. citizens brings forth numerous benefits: